-Relieve dry, flaky lips with these five tips.
+Relieve dry, flaky lips and ensure they're silky soft all year round with these five tips.

-The cold winter months can make you want to curl up under a blanket and stay warm indoors – but sometimes hiding from the elements isn’t an option!
-One reason why it’s nice to stay cozy inside is to protect our body from extreme weather conditions.
-Strong winds or cold, dry air can cause dry or even severely chapped lips.
+Strong winds or extreme weather conditions can cause dry or even severely chapped lips.
 When lips lose moisture, they dry out and become very tight, eventually cracking and becoming sore.

 How to Deal with Chapped Lips